When you’re first presented with the mantle of being a manager, you’re going to feel responsibility not just for yourself, but for other people too.

 Keeping that in mind, a powerful secret to creating inspired, engaged teams is to help people make progress, notice this progress, and then celebrate every small win.

-Acknowledging those around you and giving credit where credit is due shifts the vibe a little, and in a good way – through positive behaviors and boosted performance.
+Acknowledging those around you and giving credit where credit is due shifts the vibe a little, and in a good way – through positive behaviors and boosted work performance.

 How you celebrate will depend on the individual.
 Some of your team members might like all the bells and whistles, but others may shy away from public recognition.
 Be sure to pull the right lever to help your people feel good about themselves.